Asviix/F1MLoggerWikiTest/Data Formatting.md

 ## Tire Age

-The data is a integer value between that represents how old the tires are.
+The data is a integer value that represents how old the tires are.
 This value is calculated when the session is started, so if you load a session at lap 23, it will shows a tire age of 1 on the next lap.

 ## Energy Harvested